 As a cat owner, you know how important it is to make sure that your cat is cared for.
-This entails everything from making sure that their claws are trimmed to making sure that they are eating the right type of food, and enriching their environment with toys and places to play and sleep.
+This includes everything from making sure that their claws are trimmed; making sure that they are eating the right type of food; and enriching their environment with toys and places to play and sleep.
 Having a litter box or two is also key if you have a cat that stays indoors.
-If you begin to notice that your cat is not using the litter box regularly, it is important that you determine why.
+If you notice that your cat is not using the litter box regularly, it is important that you determine why.
 There are a number of potential reasons why you may notice that your cat has stopped using the litter box.

 Here are a few of the most common explanations for why your cat has stopped using the litter box:

-The thing that you need to remember, is that when your cat stops using the litter box there is always reason.
+The thing you need to remember is that when your cat stops using the litter box there is always reason.
 This means that your feline friend will just not just stop using the litter box one day without an explanation.
-What you need to do is determine what the reason is so you can correct it – and hopefully your cat begins using the litter box again.
+What you need to do is determine what the reason is so you can correct it – and hopefully, your cat begins using the litter box again.

 Is There a Medical Issue?